someonesdad1/hobbyutil/project_list.md

 [util/loo.zip](util/loo.zip) | Python script that will print out the image files in Open Office documents.
 Image files that are not at or below the same directory as the document file will be marked '[not relative]'.
 Missing files will be marked '[missing]'.
 It is useful if you link image files into OO files.
 [util/lookup.zip](util/lookup.zip) | Package that contains a python script that can help you look up words in a word dictionary and use the information from WordNet to show synonyms, definitions, and types of words (e.g., adjectives, adverbs, nouns, and verbs).
 [util/mk.py](util/mk.py) | Python script that is invoked with a file that contains lines of file pairs and a recipe.
 When the first file is newer than the second, the recipe is executed.
 [util/mkfile.py](util/mkfile.py) | Python script to make files of a given size.
-The -u option constructs allegedly cryptographically-secure random bytes using python's os.urandom() function; on my older computer, it takes about 3 seconds to construct a 1 GByte file of random bytes.
+The -u and -t options construct allegedly cryptographically-secure random bytes.
+On my older computer, it takes a few seconds to construct a 1 GB file of random bytes.
 [util/mod.py](util/mod.py) | Python script to recursively find files that have changed within a specified time period.
 [util/mp.py](util/mp.py) | This is a macro processor that is a string substitution tool.
 You can also include arbitrary python code in your text files.
 Use mp.py -h to read the man page.
 [util/pdf.py](util/pdf.py) | This is a python script that can manipulate PDF files.
 It can concatenate a number of PDF files, select certain pages and write them to another PDF file, rotating pages, watermarking. etc. You'll also need to download the pyPdf library to use this script.